+How Mangalsutra is Used in Different States of India and Their Significance?
 The wedding is undoubtedly the most auspicious occasion in any girl’s life.
 And, the importance of this event itself gears up while talking about Indian marriages.
-Indian marriages are well occupied with a series of customs, rituals which have their own significance.
+Indian marriages are well occupy with a series of customs, rituals which have their own significance.

 A mangalsutra is an Indian ornament which is important jewelry for any bride to don during and after her marriage.
 It has cultural significance.